A guide to your Product Hunt launch — How it got us our first 100 customers

 72 hours post:

-When finishing up the project first
+When finishing up the project first start by celebrating your success.

 Celebrate the effort, the execution and the journey with your team!